 The Company continues to experience inflation in costs of raw materials and supplies, freight costs and other costs and expenses.
 The impact of inflation on the Company's profits has been partially mitigated by the Company's ability to adjust pricing for a large portion of its sales to pass the impact of inflation through to its customers.
+The Company may also experience increasing costs resulting from the imposition of duties, tariffs, and similar governmental charges by the United States and certain foreign jurisdictions on the products of its customers and suppliers.

 Programs in which the Company participates as a supplier are, in some cases, experiencing supply chain issues from other suppliers to the programs that could result in delays in production for certain customers of the Company.
-The Company's sales could be impacted by these supply chain challenges its customers are experiencing from other suppliers.
+These issues may be exacerbated by trade conflicts that restrict the transfer of funds or impose import and export controls on the Company's products or supply chain inputs.
+The Company's sales could also be impacted by these supply chain challenges to the extent that its customers are experiencing them from their other suppliers.